DevOps for modern software development

-- Lack of an automated method to automate build, deploy and test with every change—means performing this manually.
-This can mean the difference between performing a build and test of the entire system 5 times a day versus once a week or longer.
+- Lack of an automated method to build, deploy and test software with every change—means performing this manually.
+This can mean the difference between performing a software build and test of the entire system 5 times a day versus once a week or longer.

 - Hardware and software not configured consistently in all environments throughout the development process causing delays for the team while issues are fixed.
 You know this is the case when you hear the software engineer say: “It works on my machine”, or “we are waiting for the environment to be ready”.

-- When Dev and testing/QA are separate functions, the cycle time between coding and testing takes up all the scheduled slacked time to iron out issues and make sure code coverage is complete.
+- When Development and testing/QA are separate functions, the cycle time between coding and testing takes up all the scheduled slacked time to iron out issues and make sure code coverage is complete.